w3c/wot-testing/events/2022.12.Online/README.md

    - Collect final test cases and results (e.g. manual assertions)
    - Focus on resolving at-risk items
    - Capture/Update Implementation Descriptions
+   - Gather Testimonials - perhaps a separate document -> main call

 * WoT Profile

+   Determine participants - assign assertions to participants Who will provide results?
+   Baseline validation can be done via TD compliance - all TD assertions must hold

+   We need actual device implementations, not necessarily fully profile compliant People need to provide test results as a csv file in the well known format (as before)

    - Define testing/assertion capture procedure
+   -- two kinds of entites that are used for tests: consumer / thing -- Test the Profile contract
+   -- What to test manually / automatically?
+   -- Clarifying specification requirements, check feasibility and implementability of each assertion one by one

+   - Generate TDs that have all operations

+   - Testcases: Consumer-Thing
+   1. standalone test of consumer assertions:
+   -- support of all security schemes
+   -- behavior handling of async actions - can a consumer query the action status, handle id?

+   2. standalone test of thing assertions:
+   -- Proper usage of problem details

+   3. test of Profile contracts

    - Capture implementation descriptions, including which do which profiles
    - Capture testing/assertion results
    - Draft the implementation report

+   - Need to clarify the dependency of Profile assertions - Profile defines clarifications on other WoT specs, which are tested there.
+   - Profile tests should focus on additional clarifications of the profile only.